 U.S., Russia prisoner swap is the latest in a long history of exchanges between the world powers

-Washington — In the largest international prisoner exchange since the Cold War, 24 prisoners were traded on a tarmac in Ankara, Turkey, on Thursday in a deal involving seven countries.
+Washington — In the largest international prisoner exchange since the Cold War, 24 prisoners were traded on a tarmac in Ankara, Turkey, on Thursday in a deal involving half a dozen countries.

-The complex deal, which secured the release of Wall Street Journal reporter Evan Gershkovich and former Marine Paul Whelan, was months in the making, with American and Western diplomats working for months to secure the release of 16 prisoners in exchange for eight individuals sought by Russia.
+The complex deal, which secured the release of Wall Street Journal reporter Evan Gershkovich and former Marine Paul Whelan, was months in the making, with American and Western diplomats working for months to secure the release of 16 prisoners in exchange for eight individuals sought by Russia who were being held in Germany, Slovenia, Norway, Poland and the U.S.

 While high-profile prisoner trades have happened between Washington and Moscow for decades, they have, until recent years, typically involved spies.
 More recently, they've involved Americans who the U.S. considered to be wrongfully detained — former Marines, a journalist and a women's basketball star.